uspki/policies/certificate-policy.md

 ## 6.3 Other aspects of key pair management

 ### 6.3.1 Public key archival
-No stipulation.
+For all CAs, the CA Certificate and public key shall be archived in accordance with Section 5.5.1.

+There is no stipulation for Subscriber public key archival.

 ### 6.3.2 Certificate operational periods and key pair usage periods
 Root CA Certificates shall have a Validity Period no greater than 20 years.
 Subordinate CA Certificates shall have a Validity Period no greater than 10 years.
-All certificates signed by a specific CA key pair shall expire before the end of that key pair’s usage period.
+All certificates signed by a CA key pair shall expire before the end of that key pair’s usage period.

-All Subscriber Certificates shall have a Validity Period no greater than 825 days.
+Domain Validation SSL Server Authentication Certificates and Organization Validation SSL Server Authentication Certificates shall have a Validity Period no greater than 395 days.
-Subscriber Certificates issued for delegated OCSP responders shall have a Validity Period no greater than 45 days.
+Delegated OCSP Responder Certificates shall have a Validity Period no greater than 45 days.

 ## 6.4 Activation data

 ### 6.4.1 Activation data generation and installation
-CA activation data may be user-selected by each of the multiple parties holding that activation data.
-If the activation data shall be transmitted, it shall be via an appropriately protected channel, and distinct in time and place from the associated cryptographic module.
+For all CAs, CA activation data may be user-selected by each of the multiple parties holding that activation data.
+If the activation data shall be transmitted, it shall be via a channel protected commensurate with the protection supplied by the key itself, and distinct in time and place from the associated cryptographic module.

+There is no stipulation for Subscriber activation data.

 ### 6.4.2 Activation data protection
 For all CAs, this CP makes no further stipulation beyond that specified in FIPS 140.

+There is no stipulation for Subscriber activation data.

 ### 6.4.3 Other aspects of activation data
 No stipulation.